fuzziebrain/docker-apex-stack/README.md

     $ bash quickerstart.sh myemail@example.com MyPassword123 dockerapex21xe mysettings.env
    ```

-You can modify the quickstarter.sh to adjust more environment-variables if needed.
+You can modify the quickerstarter.sh to adjust more environment-variables if needed.

 ## Additional Notes About the Settings File